Animal Control and Licensing

 Strays are picked up by the Animal Control Officer and taken to shelters, a veterinarian (if injured), or disposed of if they have died.
 Rabies testing is available due to exposure to suspect rabid wildlife.

 Middletown Township Animal Control is committed to returning dogs and cats to their owners.
-Animals picked up that do not have license tags identifying them, or those with missing collars, are taken to the Monmouth County SPCA shelter, located in Eatontown.
+Animals picked up that do not have license tags identifying them, or those with missing collars, are taken to the Monmouth County SPCA shelter, located in Eatontown or the Human Society in Tinton Falls.
 Injured animals are taken to local vets for basic treatment.
 Any dog or cat found should be reported to animal control so we can attempt to return the animal to its owner.
 Any animal not claimed or returned by 2PM daily will be taken to the shelter.

 Cat & Dog Licenses